wein.plus

 Log in Become a Member

-DO area on the Mediterranean coast in the region of Catalonia in the northeast of Spain.
+DO area on the Mediterranean coast in the Catalonia region in north-eastern Spain.
 It is divided into three zones ascending from the coast.
-The warmest zone is Bajo-Penedès (also Baix-Penedès) in the low-lying coastal region with up to 250 meters above sea level.
-The second zone Mitja-Penedès (also Medio-Penedès) with up to 500 meters above sea level is located west of Barcelona and is the most important zone for sparkling wines and excellent white wines.
-The third zone Alta-Penedès (also Alt-Penedès) is the highest zone with up to 850 meters above sea level.
-Before the phylloxera catastrophe, which began in 1876, more than 80% of Penedès's vineyards were planted with red grape varieties, most of which were used to produce mass wines.
-From the beginning of the 1960s the rise began, the area is considered the cradle of modern, Spanish viticulture.
-Penedès is the home of the Spanish sparkling wine Cava, which accounts for about two thirds of the total Spanish production.
+The warmest zone is Bajo-Penedès (also Baix-Penedès) in the low-lying coastal area with up to 250 metres above sea level.
+The second zone Mitja-Penedès (also Medio-Penedès) with up to 500 metres above sea level is located west of Barcelona and is the most important for sparkling wines and excellent white wines.
+The third zone Alta-Penedès (also Alt-Penedès) is the highest area with up to 850 metres above sea level.
+Before the phylloxera catastrophe that occurred from 1876 onwards, over 80% of the grape varieties planted in Penedès were red, from which mainly bulk wines were produced.
+From the beginning of the 1960s onwards, the area began its ascent and is considered the cradle of modern Spanish viticulture.
+Penedès is the home of the Spanish sparkling wine Cava with about two thirds of the total Spanish production.
 However, the DO designation Penedès only applies to still wines.
 The picture shows a vineyard with Ull de Llebre = Tempranillo:

 Voices of our members